 We recommend cooking shrimp immediately post-thawing (or at least within the hour).
 There is misleading information online from another health publisher stating that the USDA provides a recommendation that thawed shrimp is safe for 1 to 2 days in the fridge.

-This is false and the USDA has not published such information.
+This is false and the USDA has not published such information based on our search.

 Miracle Thaw is a thawing plate that claims to be able to thaw foods quicker than traditional methods.

-They have been served a complaint by the FTC, and the complaint reads that “laboratory testing does not prove that food items defrosted or thawed on Miracle Thaw will not develop harmful or unsafe levels of bacteria.”
+The brand has been served a complaint by the FTC, and the complaint states that “laboratory testing does not prove that food items defrosted or thawed on Miracle Thaw will not develop harmful or unsafe levels of bacteria.”

 We do not recommend Miracle Thaw or any other thawing plate, because there is no proof of efficacy and even more importantly there are safety concerns involving potential bacterial buildup and food-borne illness risk.